-There are a number of viruses that can infect your lettuce crop, but one of the more common is lettuce mosaic virus or LMV.
-Lettuce mosaic virus can infect all lettuce types – from crisphead, Boston, Bibb, and leaf to cos, Romaine escarole and less commonly endive.
+There are a number of viruses that can infect your lettuce crop, but one of the most common is lettuce mosaic virus or LMV.
+Lettuce mosaic virus can infect all lettuce types, including crisphead, Boston, Bibb, leaf, cos, Romaine escarole and less commonly, endive.

 What is Lettuce Mosaic?

-If your greens seem to be afflicted with something and you suspect it might be viral, a couple of good questions to answer are what is lettuce mosaic, and what are the signs of lettuce mosaic?
+If your greens are afflicted with something and you suspect it might be viral, a couple of good questions to answer are, what is lettuce mosaic, and what are the signs of lettuce mosaic?

 Signs of Lettuce Mosaic

 The plants infected through seed upon which the aphids are feeding are called seed-borne “mother” plants.
 These are the source of the infection, acting as virus reservoirs from whence the aphids spread the disease to surrounding healthy vegetation.
 The “mother” plants show early signs of lettuce mosaic, becoming stunted with underdeveloped heads.

 Secondary infected lettuce symptoms appear as mosaic on the foliage and include leaf puckering, stunting of growth and deep serration of leaf margins.
 The plants infected after the “mother” plant may indeed attain full size, but with older, outer leaves deformed and yellow, or with brown necrotic blotches on the leaves.
 Endive may be stunted in growth but other symptoms of LMV tend to be minimal.

 Lettuce mosaic control is attempted in two ways.
 The number one way is by testing for the virus in seed and then planting the uninfected seeds.
 Testing is done three different ways: direct reading of lettuce seeds, inoculation of seed with an indexing host or through a serological technique.
 The goal is to only sell and plant uninfected seed per 30,000 seeds tested.
 A second lettuce mosaic control method is the incorporation of virus resistance into the seed itself.